Perfects locations for small ceremonies in MN

 Before jumping in a new planning process…

-Keep in mind that wedding is about you, your beloved, and an engagement for life.
-Emotions, more than a backdrop, is what needs photographers to do good pictures.
+Keep in mind that a wedding is about you, your beloved, and an engagement for life.
+Emotions, more than a backdrop, are what photographers use to take good pictures.

-So, focus on what really matters, your ceremony, your vows (if you exchange some), you guest (if you have a few members of your family), and most of all, to enjoy!
+So, focus on what really matters: your ceremony, your vows (if you exchange some), your guests (if you have a few members of your family), and most of all, to enjoy!

-What parameters to take in consideration in the choice of the location (to have nice pictures)
+What parameters to take into consideration in the choice of the location (to have nice pictures)

-Disclaimer: Most of those places can also work for engagement session.
-Nevertheless, for engagement session we prefer locations offering a multitude of options, while here, we are just looking for one good point of view.
+Disclaimer: Most of those places can also work for engagement sessions.
+Nevertheless, for engagement sessions, we prefer locations offering a multitude of options, while here, we are just looking for one good point of view.

 Season

 Landscape is dramatically impacted by the seasons.
-For instance, falls colors in the tree can turn an ordinary wood into wonderland.
+For instance, fall colors in the tree can turn an ordinary wood into a wonderland.
 In consequence, if you know that a location is more beautiful during one specific month of the year, you might want to wait this month.

 Sun